Chai-mae/Automatic-Speaker-recognition/README.md

 **<h2>Project Description:</h2>**

 As part of this project, we aim to build a speaker recognition system especially for students in our class.
-The objective being the identification of the student at first and the verification of the latter thereafter
+The objective being the identification of the student at first and the verification of the latter thereafter.

 The steps followed to carry out this project are as follows:

 [Step 1: Gather all the audio recordings and build the dataset](#step-1-gather-all-the-audio-recordings-and-build-the-dataset)